Appalachia in Transition

 UUCSJ is excited to partner with local congregations and grassroots organizations to offer week-long immersion journeys to West Virginia.

-Join us for a hands-on experience working with and learning from communities struggling for a new, post-coal future.
+Join us for a hands-on learning experience working with and learning from communities striving for a new, post-coal future.

 This program is available for adult congregational groups, youth groups, and multi-generational groups.